International Admissions Requirements

 - Submitted a passport copy.

-Once all of the above materials have been received, an I-20 will be issued and mailed to the prospective international student by either Undergraduate Admissions or the Graduate School.
+Once all of the above materials have been received, an I-20 will be issued and mailed to the prospective international student by the Office of International Education.

 Health Insurance Requirement